ollar/site-drawer-component/README.md

 drawer object also has `toggleDrawer`, `closeDrawer`, `openDrawer` functions and `opened` state variable.

-then you need to create `site-drawer-aside` component and place drawer content in it.
+then you need to create `site-drawer/aside` component and place drawer content in it.

 Contributing
 ------------------------------------------------------------------------------